boolesrings/Simple-Mathjax-wordpress-plugin/readme.txt

 Nothing unusual here!

 == Changelog ==

+= 2.0.1 =
+Bumped the default CDN URL for MathJax 2 to use 2.7.8.

 = 2.0 =
 MathJax 3 support, and the default config makes MathJax ignore the new block editor.